-Alternative mode with a wattmeter
+Alternative mode with wattmeter

-In the process of adding support for new types of inverters, we encountered the fact that it is not always possible to establish information communication with the inverters.
-Some inverters do not have the appropriate external interfaces or have an encrypted protocol (for example, PowMr 4.5/6.5 kW).
-We also received requests from grid-tie inverter owners who would like to dump excess solar energy from their systems into a ballast load, rather than limit generation using limiters.
-To support such devices, we have developed an alternative operating mode SV701.
-In this mode, instead of connecting to the inverter, the SV701 device is connected to a wattmeter.
+In the process of adding support for new types of inverters, we encountered the fact that it is not always possible to establish an information connection with inverters.
+Some inverters do not have appropriate external interfaces or have an encrypted protocol (for example PowMr 4.5/6.5kW).
+We have also received inquiries from grid-tie inverter owners who would like to dump excess solar energy from their systems into ballast loads rather than limit generation using limiters.
+To support such devices, we have developed an alternative operating modeSV701.
+In this mode, instead of connecting the device to the inverterSV701connects to a wattmeter.

 Theoretical foundations